slaytonrnd/CartridgeWriter/README.md

 Plug in the Arduino and wait for it to be recognized by Windows before running CartridgeWriter.exe.

-	-Run CartridgeWriter.exe
+	-Modify values in CartridgeWriter.exe.config if necessary (see note below).
+		* BaudRate: Default value is 9600
+		* SerialInitializationWait: Default value is 2000 (Wait for Serial Port to Open) -Run CartridgeWriter.exe
 	-Select an Arduino device in the Device dropdown.
 	-Select a Printer Type in the Printer Type dropdown.